dchristian3188/dchristian3188.github.io/_drafts/Exploring PowerShell 6 - ValidateRange Enhancements.md

 }
 ```

-This worked, didn't provide the best error messages.
+This worked, but didn't provide the best error messages.
-Here's what the user would see if they passed an incorrect value.
+Here's what the user would see if they passed in an incorrect value.

 ![_config.yml]({{ site.baseurl }}/images/ValidateRange/ValidateScript1.png)